 What are Study Abroad Exchanges and how do they work?

-USAX students are eligible to participate in Study Abroad semesters.
-USAX of Exchange Students has negotiated Study Abroad agreements with many partner institutions around the world which mean you can spend one or two semesters at an international partner school, and as long as your courses are pre-approved by AAF; all credits earned during your semester(s) away will apply towards your USAX Certification.
+American Academy students are eligible to participate in Study Abroad semesters.
+American Academy of Exchange Students has negotiated Study Abroad agreements with many partner institutions around the world which mean you can spend one or two semesters at an international partner school, and as long as your courses are pre-approved by AAF; all credits earned during your semester(s) away will apply towards your American Academy Certification.

 Once you are an approved Study Abroad candidate, you pay your usual tuition to AAF